 Mission Statement: Throughout the response to the COVID-19 (coronavirus) outbreak, my top objectives have remained to 1) make sure our local health care providers and public health officials have all the resources they need, 2) increase the availability of tests in our community, 3) help make treatments and vaccines available as soon as possible, and 4) mitigate as many of the impacts on families, workers, small businesses and health care providers as possible.

-The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
+The Paycheck Protection Program provides small businesses with funds to pay payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
-More information is listed below and from the U.S. Treasury Department here.
+The program was reinstated on Jan.
+11, 2021 first for community financial institutions.
+Read about these First Draw loans here.
+More information on the PPP is listed below and from the U.S. Small Business Administration here.

 Funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.